TL;DR

 TL;DR— No.

-But, the better choice depends on what you can "afford" regarding time and energy.
+But the better choice depends on what you can "afford" in terms of time and energy.
 Can you conduct a full-function social media marketing campaign without spending a dollar of your VC funding?
 Yes.
 Can you hire an outside agency and drop thousands on that same campaign?
 Yes.
 Which will return better results?
 That's not for us to say.

 What we can say is this—If you put in the time and effort to create brand accounts on the social networks your audience is using and set up some automation software to ensure that you post frequently and consistently, you can reap all the benefits of an active social media presence without dropping the big bucks.